USRSE/usrse.github.io/_posts/2020-09-29-sc-election-announce.md

 ## Nominations and Candidate Information

-Individuals may nominate themself or another member.
+Individuals may [nominate themself or another member](https://northwestern.az1.qualtrics.com/jfe/form/SV_0U7A9S5nyh4pygR).
 In cases when a nomination is not a self-nomination, the Election Chair will contact the nominated individual to confirm their interest in participating.

-During the nomination process, the following information will be required:
+On the [nomination form](https://northwestern.az1.qualtrics.com/jfe/form/SV_0U7A9S5nyh4pygR), the following information is required:

 **If Nominating Someone Else:**